Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Abstract

 \section{Abstract}

-Quantum many-body scars (QMBS) constitute a subtle violation of ergodicity through a set of non-thermal eigenstates, referred to as scar states, which are embedded in an otherwise thermal spectrum.
-In a broad class of known examples, these scar states admit a simple interpretation: they are magnon excitations of fixed momentum on top of a ferromagnetic background.
-In this paper we prove that any Hamiltonian hosting such ``ferromagnetic scar states'' necessarily admits a structural decomposition into a Zeeman term and an ``annihilator'' that annihilates the entire scar manifold.
-Moreover, we show that this annihilator must itself decompose into a sum of terms built from local projectors that locally annihilate the scar states.
-This architecture is closely related to the Shiraishi--Mori construction\,\cite{mori_shiraishi}, and our main theorem establishes that an appropriate generalization of that construction is in fact essentially exhaustive for this class of scar states.
+Quantum many-body scars (QMBS) are nonthermal eigenstates embedded in otherwise thermal spectra.
+A broad class of exact QMBS is realized as fixed-momentum magnon states above a ferromagnetic reference state.
+Here we prove a structural theorem for this class.
+Specifically, we show that any local Hamiltonian hosting such ``ferromagnetic scar states'' necessarily admits a decomposition into a Zeeman term and terms containing local projectors that annihilate the scar states locally.
+This result establishes that an appropriate generalization of the Shiraishi--Mori construction\,\cite{mori_shiraishi} is essentially exhaustive for ferromagnetic QMBS and provides a unified structural explanation for the recurrent appearance of projector-based interactions and equally spaced scar towers across a broad family of exact scar Hamiltonians.